Arioch3d/DA_Capstone/README.md

 I would like to try and use BeautifulSoup to scrub superheroapi.com into my database to ensure I have the latest data for each character.
 However when I tried importing it, I successfully installed the package but I consistently ran into an error stating 'No module named 'beautifulsoup4''

 ## Project Summary

+In my research, I found that there were more genders than just Male and Female like I originally thought.
+Also that there were a lot more Female deceased characters from both Publishers than I knew about.